Skip to Content

 Yolk color is easy to trick

-You may think that the color of the yolk is a great indicator for the nutritional value or quality of the egg.
-It’s true that it’s correlated, in that deep yellow-orange yolks are usually found in free range eggs, but it’s not causal.
+You may think that the color of the yolk is a great indicator of the nutritional value or quality of the egg.
+It’s true that it’s correlated, in that deep yellow-orange yolks are usually found in free-range eggs, but it’s not causal.

 yolk color